nmillin/uw_madison_omega/README.txt

 -Add some CSS to the Content Region (nothing there right now)
-      -Create some "skins" for when you create a block you are able to add the #id to the css and get the styles from it
+      -Create some "skins" for when you create a block you are able to add the #id to the css and get the styles from it -**update** I have added 2 css skins.  you just need to add the block #id to the the global.css.
+They are "red ul links widget skin" & "quick facts skin".
+            You will find them in the "Content" section of the stylesheet.
 -Demo this at a Meetup
 -Drink beer